leanhtuanleo/aduino_BlinkLED/README.md

-# aduino_BlinkLED
+# Arduino LED Blink

+This project demonstrates how to blink an LED using Arduino.

+## Components
+- Arduino Uno
+- LED
+- Resistor (220Ω)

+## Circuit
-# Arduino LED Blink  Simple project using Arduino to blink an LED.  - LED connected to pin 13 - Blinks every 1 second
+LED connected to pin 13 through a resistor.

+## Behavior
+LED turns on for 1 second, then off for 1 second repeatedly.